Hamza Adam

 Hamza Adam (born 30 October 1975) is a Ghanaian politician and member of the National Democratic Congress.
 He is the member of parliament for Kumbungu Constituency in the Northern Region.
+He was re-elected as a member of member of parliament for Kumbungu constituency during the 2024 Ghanaian general elections.

 Early life and education

 Adam was born on October 30, 1975.
 He holds a PhD in Rural Livelihoods, an MPhil in Agricultural Extension, and a BSc in Agriculture Technology.
+He also has Teachers' Certifiicate 'A' from Bagabaga College of Education and McGill University certificate.

 Career

 Adam has worked as a lecturer and a Head of Department at the University for Development Studies.
+He currently serves in the following committees Environmet;